harrylu99/blog/docs/js/Prototype.md

 console.log(person2.name) // Kevin
 ```

-So, what is the stuff that the prototype point to in this function?
+So, what does the prototype point to in this function?
 Is the prototype of this function?

 The prototype of the function points to an object which is the prototype of the instance, created by calling the constructor function.
-In the example above, the prototype of the function points to the prototype of person1 and person2.
+In the example, the prototype of the function points to the prototype of _person1_ and _person2_.

 But what is the prototype?
 We have been talking about it for a long time.
 Here is my understanding of the prototype.
-Each JavaScript object(except null) will be connected with something when it has been created, and we named that something as the prototype, each object will inherit attributes from the prototype.
+Each JavaScript object(except null) will be connected with something when it has been created and we named that something as the prototype, each object will inherit attributes from the prototype.

 ![prototype 1](../images/prototype1.png)